mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS provides two mechanisms for changing the membership of a group.
 The primary mechanism is for an authorized member of the group to send a Commit that adds or removes other members.
-The second mechanism is an "external join": A member of the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
+A secondary mechanism is an "external join": A member of the group publishes certain information about the group, which a new member can use to construct an "external" Commit message that adds the new member to the group.
 (There is no similarly unilateral way for a member to leave the group;